probabl-ai/sklearn-ragger-duck/_sources/user_guide/large_language_model.rst.txt

 :class:`~ragger_duck.prompt.BasicPromptingStrategy` implements a prompting strategy to answer documentation questions.
-We get context by reranking the search from a lexical and semantical retrievers.
+We get context by reranking the search from a lexical and semantic retrievers.
 Once the context is retrieved, we request a Large Language Model (LLM) to answer the question.